Before my experience

 Where and when do I check in?

 Our outdoor evening experiences depart from Dark Sky Project at 1 Motuariki Lane.
-Please arrive at least 20 minutes prior to Summit Experience and at least 10 minutes prior to Crater Experience departure time.
+Please arrive at least 20 minutes prior to your tour's departure time.
 If you have booked the Summit or Crater Experience, a coach will take you to the tour locations and return you to Dark Sky Project.
 For safety reasons, you are not permitted to drive up Mt John or Cowan's Observatories in the evening.
 You can park your car outside Dark Sky Project in the Takapō Western Carpark.

 What do I need to wear?